Full K-Shield Workflow

 Confirm the

-Monitoringtab is selected.Confirm monitoring cards are visible.
+Monitoringtab is selected.Confirm the monitoring cards are visible.

-13. Unexpected Ports
+15. Unexpected Ports

 When to Use: